By P. B. Hamm and C. M. Ocamb

 - Tops MZ at 1 lb/100 lb of cut seed pieces used as a dust.
 Note Do not use this product to manage resistant Fusarium dry rot pathogens.
 24-hr reentry.

-- Bio-Save 110 is registered for control of Fusarium dry rot, research in Montana and Idaho has shown this product to substantially reduce losses.
-Store product at -70°F or on dry ice until used.
-Add 250 g product to 40 gal water and drip or spray overhead before storing.
+- Bio-Save 10LP and Bio-Save 11LP are registered for control of Fusarium dry rot, research in Montana and Idaho has shown this product to substantially reduce losses.
+Store product under refrigeration until used.
+Add 250 g of Bio-Save 10LP to 15 gal of water to treat 1500 sacks (100 lb apiece).
+Add 250 g of Bio-Save 11LP to 40 gal of water (1 gal treats 2,000 to 4,000 lb of tubers).

 References Jacobsen, B. 1999.
 Montana Crop Health Report, Montana State University Extension Service Vol. 12, No. 8.